sagemath/trac_to_gh/Issue 8529.md

 # Issue 8529: default colors for plot and implicit_plot are not consistent

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8529

 Original creator: AlexGhitza